pharmbio/robotlab/notes.md

    # end: URCap Program Node
 ```

+### Gripping the physical plates

+**Lidded plates:** When moving lidded plates it is not possible to only grab
+the top part (since then you only grab the lid).
+Instead we tilt the arm
+a bit (a few degrees) and grab for the center section.
+This is for example
+needed by the incubator.

+**Horizontal or vertical**: For now we have only needed horizontal
+grips.
+Vertical grips are difficult by the washer and dispenser because the
+arm collides with the machine.

+It is not enough to only store points (position + tool rotation) since there are many
+possible joint configurations to the same point.
+(16 for 6-armed robots?)
+- **inverse kinematics** (multi-)mapping cartesian space to joint space
+- **forward kinematics** mapping joint space to cartesian space

 ## URP Script programs created on the PolyScope handheld tablet

 Artifacts produced when making a script on the poly-scope handheld tablet: